-Fig .9 Simulated PV-cell open circuit voltage and short circuit current at different temperature
+Fig. 7 Simulated PV-cell open circuit voltage and short circuit current at different temperature

-Fig. 10.
+Fig. 8.
 Simulated effect of temperature to output voltage P-V curves for various temperatures

-V. CONCLUSION
+VIII.
+CONCLUSION

-Its important points can be summarized as follows: Solar energy is a very precious gift from God that human being ever had, and we can make benefit from it by converting solar energy into electricity.
 Photovoltaic solar energy is clean (does not make environmental pollution), safe and is almost free maintenances.
 The maximum conversion efficiency of solar cells observed in laboratory has exceeded 24%.
-In this paper detailed simulation of the photovoltaic cell connected with boost converter is carried out by using SIMULINK software that come with MATLAB program.
+In paper detailed simulation of the photovoltaic cell connected with boost converter is carried out by using SIMULINK software that comes with MATLAB program.
 The results from simulation show that the effect of the irradiance on the output power of photovoltaic solar cell.
 When the irradiance increases; the output power from the cell increases and vice versa.
-And effect of high temperature is studded in Saudi Arabia and the effeminacy of the cell effect by increasing the temperature as shown in simulation the measured values at all sun rise on day light and the effect of the high temperature of the output voltage of the cell as shown in the simulated figures.
+The effect of high temperature is studied in Saudi Arabia and the efficacy of the cell effect by increasing the temperature as shown in simulation the measured values at all sun rise on day light and the effect of the high temperature of the output voltage of the cell as shown in the simulated figures.
+In addition the impact of ambient temperature on PV inverter thermal performance has been investigated.
+The results show that the efficiency of PV inverter decreases when exposes to higher temperatures.